-Eligibility at the Middle and High School is not based on test scores rather student interest, teacher recommendation, and completion of prerequisite courses.
+Eligibility at the middle and high school-level is based on student interest, teacher recommendation, and completion of prerequisite courses.

-At the Middle and High School Gifted and Talented programming is offered through before and after-school clubs and activities, AP courses, theater, specialty courses and conferences.
+Gifted and Talented programming is offered through before and after-school clubs and activities, theater, specialty courses and conferences.

 The district also offers numerous opportunities for students to earn college credit at Willmar Senior High School.